britram/rains-prototype/draft-trammell-rains-protocol.md

   values.
 The signature on a Zone can be used to prove both the existence of an association between a subject name and an Object, as well as the absence of such an association.
 Zones are described in detail in {{zones}}.
-If signed, the Singular Assertions within a Zone can also be treated as Singular Assertions; in this case they inherit zone and context information from the containing zone.
+If signed, the Singular Assertions within a Zone can also be used on their own, as if they were contained within a Message directly; ```
+  Assertions; in this case they inherit zone and context information from the containing zone.
 - Shards contain Singular Assertions for every Object associated with every